Becoming a Spiritual Director

-A course in Exploring Christian Spirituality and Spiritual Accompaniment runs on a 2 year cycle and is due to start again in January 2017.
+A course in Exploring Christian Spirituality and Spiritual Accompaniment runs on a 2 year cycle.

-If you would like to join the database of spiritual directors or know more about anything on this page, please contact the Course Coordinator Reverend Helen Bays.
-Email: Helen or call/text: 07722 106632.
+If you would like to join the database of spiritual directors or know more about anything on this page, please email or call: 07722 106632.